Kingston University London, United Kingdom

 Colour Marker (1 pastel tone and one light grey)

 Makayla Lewis has a PhD in human-computer interaction from City University London.
 Makayla key interests are user experience, co-design, human factors in cyber security and smart money, and sketching in HCI.
-Currently, Makayla is a Lecturer in Technology Innovation at Birmingham City University.
+Currently, Makayla is a Lecturer in User Experience Design at Kingston University London.
 Makayla is also an accomplished visual thinker, sketcher, and visual note taker (sketchnotes).
 Makayla website (www.makaylalewis.co.uk) contains HCI sketchnotes, daily sketches and illustrations, and links to public engagement events e.g. http://SketchnoteHangout.com, SketchnoteLDN, sketching crib sheets and worksheets, and Adobe XD sketching feature.

 Makayla Twitter: @maccymacx